Pan-Qi/BERT-FASTAI/README.md

 ## Ensambling
 Conbine the bert probability matrix.csv and fast ai perdiction probability with certain weight.
 Do argmax on the combined probability and plus one is the final label.
 In this repo we used weight 1.2 for the higher score probability matrix, 1.0 for lower score probability matrix.
-Also, for a single model, sun miltiple time and do average may also improve the accuracy.
+Also, for a single model, run miltiple time and do average may also improve the accuracy.